RAFAEL

 • Redefined “crypto art” à la Pop Art: work about crypto, not just on crypto platforms.

 • Advocated for art-historical contextualization as a counterweight to market-driven volatility.
-Ecosystem Strategy:

 • Pitched creator onboarding beyond design-native artists: dancers, painters, conceptual artists.

-FRAMING THOUGHT: “Hype builds markets.
+“Hype builds markets.
 But only meaning builds systems that last.”

 CLIENT: Nike

-SUMMARY: A narrative pivot that protects Nike’s ccultural relevance in a pluralistic world by reframing performance through identity, not pressure.
+A narrative pivot that protects Nike’s ccultural relevance in a pluralistic world by reframing performance through identity, not pressure.

 CONTRIBUTION: Independent speculative work.
-Strategic insight, brand narrative reframe, and audience segmentation
+Strategic insight, brand narrative reframe, and audience segmentation based on cultural trend analysis.

-THE IDEA: Just Do You
+Just Do You

 • A companion line—not a rebrand—that extends the legacy.